MePACS Solo – The 24/7 Personal Alarm Service available on the Samsung Galaxy Watch

 No. All MePACS Solo watches are programmed before being sent out with 12-hour time.

-The band is made of silicon.
+The band is made of leather.

 The MePACS Solo watch fastens with a hook and eye.
 If you have issues with dexterity, then our other personal alarm products may be more suitable for you.